ilgrad/pylearn-epac/doc/source/tutorials.rst

      {'key': SelectKBest(k=5)/LinearSVC, 'y/true': [ 1.
 0. 0.
 1. 0.
 0. 1.
 0. 1.
 1. 0.
 1.], 'y/pred': [ 0.
 0. 0.
 1. 0.
 0. 1.
 0. 1.
 0. 1.
 1.]},
      {'key': SelectKBest(k=10)/LinearSVC, 'y/true': [ 1.
 0. 0.
 1. 0.
 0. 1.
 0. 1.
 1. 0.
 1.], 'y/pred': [ 0.
 0. 0.
 1. 0.
 0. 1.
 0. 1.
 0. 0.
 1.]}])

 Therefore, two basic units have been presented in this section.
-You can start to construct your own epac for many machine learning processes.
+You can start to construct your own EPAC for many machine learning processes.
 In the next section, we will introduce reducers, for instance, Cross-validation.

 Cross-validation